unpatel1/unpatel1/README.md

 - 👋 Hi, I’m Umesh Patel.
-- 👀 I’m interested in Data Science & Data Analysis, Photography & Astronomy.
+- 👀 I’m interested in Data Science & Data Analytics, Photography, Astronomy, ...
-- 🌱 I’m currently learning Data Analysis.
+- 🌱 I’m currently looking for an entry level job in the Data Analytics.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: unpatel@yahoo.com

 <!---